evalgpt/evalgpt/README.md

 * When a ruby code response is detected you'll be prompted if you want to evaluate it

 * If your responses are being cut off, you can increase the `max_tokens` in the `.env` file

+* Ruby language is supported if language is installed locally

+* Javascript language is supported if node is installed locally [experimental]

+* Swift language is supported if swift is installed locally [experimental]

+* Python language is supported if python is installed locally [experimental]

 ### Example